dead-end/nuzzle/README.md

 # Nuzzle (N-curses p-UZZLE)

 Nuzzle is a puzzle game for the terminal.
 It is implemented with ncurses and requires mouse support.
+Playing is simple:

 - Start the program and start a new game.
 - Use ESC to enter the main menu during the game.
-- Klick on the block of squres to pick them up.
+- Click on the block of squares to pick them up.
 - Move the block to the desired position.
-- Klick again to drop the block of squares at that position.
+- Click again to drop the block of squares at that position.

+It is not necessary to hold the button pressed while moving the blocks.

 ![Example](res/nuzzle-example.gif)